 We didn't have a specific route up the mountain, but we aimed for one of the lower points to the right of the peak and made several large switchbacks to avoid the large patches of unstable rocks.
 The climb up was long, as it took a lot of energy to find stable footing on the steep slope of loose rock.

 Traversing the ridge was a challenge, and at points we would hit an impasse and have to climb down the back side of the ridge and try to cross over.
 After 2.5 hours of climbing/rock scrambling from Mosquito Pass, we made it to the peak of Mount Price at 9,975 feet.
 From up here we could see a dozen lakes on both sides of the ridge, and we couldn't even spot our bright orange tent along the shore of Lake Aloha, which looked quite dry from up here.

-After having lunch at the top, Vince and I decided to head down while Ed continued along the ridge to summit Mt.
+After having lunch at the top (click here for my favorite foods to pack!), Vince and I decided to head down while Ed continued along the ridge to summit Mt.
 Agassiz (9,967 ft) and Pyramid Peak (9,983 ft), that peak bagger.
 The climb down was a lot more exhausting and tedious than the climb up, and we slipped a couple times because of the loose rock, melting snow patches, and steep incline.
 A couple times we would find ourselves looking down at a drop off, and we'd have to cut across to make our way around.
 From leaving the peak, it took us a total of 3 hours to get back to our campsite, and Ed showed up about 3 hours later.

 That night there was a slight breeze, but it was still a warm night in the tent.
 The next morning we woke for sunrise before making breakfast and hiking out.